andreasdvorak/running_results/README.md

 # running results
-Open source system to manage running result for sports clubs based on Django framework.
+Open source system to manage running result for sports clubs
+* Python
+* Django framework
+* Docker

-Please use the develop branch as the target for pull requests for on-going development.
+Please use the develop branch as the target for pull requests for ongoing development.

 ## Status
-first code and conception phase
+Development phase

 ## Features
 * Import of data